scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    | Verbs             | 18.28% | 18.27% |
    +-------------------+--------+--------+

-We found that, in the self-summary essay, females used more adjectives than males did.
-For nouns, it was the other way around.
-Interestingly, neither sex used verbs more often than the other.
+Females used significantly more adjectives than males, while males used significantly more nouns than females (p = 0.01 for both).
+There was no difference in verb usage between the sexes.

-In addition to part-of-speech usage, we can explore particular terms associated with parts-of-speech that are distinctive to a particular group.
+In addition to part-of-speech usage, we explored specific terms associated with parts-of-speech that were distinctive to a particular sex.
 We did this using the log-odds-ratio.
-The 10 most-distinctive adjective, noun, and verb tokens, by sex, are summarized below.
+The 10 most-distinctive adjective, noun, and verb tokens for each sex are summarized below.

    +----------------+----------------------------+----------------------------+
    | Part-of-Speech | Female                     | Male                       |